-Your Company’s Bad Habits are Killing Innovation Says Freek Vermeulen
+Q&A: Author Freek Vermeulen Says Your Company’s Bad Habits Are Killing Innovation

+Is your company a bit stuck in the mud?
 “Best practices” can lose their meaning over time and eventually ossify innovation.
-Don’t be afraid to shake things up.
+Professor and author Freek Vermeulen says it’s time to shake things up.

 By: Anne Fisher